raspberrypilearning/trained-vision-app/en/step_2.md

 ## Get started with Teachable Machine

-This project has two parts to it: building a model on Teachable Machine, and then using that model in a game you'll build on your computer.
+This project has two parts to it: first you build a model on Teachable Machine, and then you use that model in a game you'll build on your computer.
 Teachable Machine is a tool made by Google that creates machine learning models in your browser.
 You'll create a model to recognise images, but it can also create models that recognise sounds, or body poses.

 --- task ---